 A properly positioned lens is the final step to achieving the best vision possible after cataract surgery… and the best way to achieve that is with laser cataract surgery.

-What Is The Cost For Laser Cataract Surgery?
+What Is The Cost For Cataract Removal By Laser?

 Medical insurance typically covers laser cataract surgery, but not all of it.
-There are costs associated with the laser, such as advanced imaging and astigmatism management, which require patients to add an out-of-pocket expense to the amount that their insurance plan will cover.
+Medical insurance does not cover the advanced imaging or astigmatism management that’s performed by laser systems.
+They require patients to add an out-of-pocket expense to the amount that their insurance plan will cover.
 Every practice sets their own prices for laser cataract surgery.
 This price can vary based on region and surgeon experience.

 A Decision That Will Last A Lifetime

 Every surgeon wishes they could guarantee every patient the perfect outcome after surgery.
 As technology advances, we get closer and closer to that goal.
-Compared to 20 or 30 years ago, cataract surgery… like virtually every other aspect of medicine… has advanced tremendously thanks to technology.
+Compared to 20 or 30 years ago, cataract surgery has advanced tremendously thanks to improved technology.

-Our goal for patients is to give them the information so that they can make the decision for their cataract surgery that gives them the highest probability of a great outcome… And choosing to have laser cataract surgery is one of the most important decisions you may ever make for your eyesight.
+Our goal is for every patient to have the best outcome possible for their eyes.
+Choosing to have laser cataract surgery is one of the most important decisions you may ever make for your eyesight.

 Written by Dr. Michael Shumski, M.D., M.S.E.